 With all this reminiscing, and since I talk about my dad I wanted to give you a mental image of him and us back then, you’ll have to bear with me through the next photo…

-This bread recipe, originally inspired by Josey Baker’s in his fun and heartfelt book on baking, transports me back to those childhood days.
-I’ve used fennel in the past for my Golden Raisin + Fennel recipe but these two unlikely flavors somehow pair together very well, and remind me of my old house as a kid while fusing it with a very Italian flavor.
+This bread recipe, initially inspired by Josey Baker’s in his fun and approachable book on baking, transports me back to those childhood days.
+I’ve used fennel in the past for my Golden Raisin + Fennel recipe, but these two unlikely flavors somehow pair together very well and remind me of my old house as a kid while fusing it with a decidedly Italian flavor.
 A savory and sweet bread that isn’t too much of either, but just enough of each.

-The stress here is you try to find some really good quality figs. Not an easy task out here to be sure, but there are options online for organic, moist figs. If your figs are extremely dry fret not, just soak them in warm/hot water for 30 minutes or so until they are soft and pliable.
-Unfortunately figs are one of the most perishable fruits, I guess everything good truly is ephemeral.
+The stress here is you try to find some delicious figs. Not an easy task out here to be sure, but there are options online for organic, moist figs. If your figs are extremely dry, soak them in warm water for 30 minutes until they are soft and pliable.
+Unfortunately, figs are one of the most perishable fruits; I guess everything delicious is fleeting, indeed.

 And with all that, on to the fig and fennel sourdough.

-After baking this recipe several times I found myself gravitating towards using a very strong flour for the base.
-I chose King Arthur Bread Flour not only because it’s what I had on hand but also because it has very high protein content, around 14%.
-This strong flour helps to keep the figs in place and I’ve found it necessary to get the openness I was looking for.
+After baking this recipe several times, I found myself gravitating toward using a strong flour for the base.
+I chose King Arthur Bread Flour because it has a high protein content, around 13%.
+This strong flour helps add structure to the result, especially with so many heavy figs.

-I typically either have whole wheat or rye flour in my recipes to add some flavor complexity but also to boost fermentation and enzymatic activity.
-However, given that this recipe has a tendency to proof at a very fast pace I decided to omit all whole wheat (save for the whole wheat in my levain) and rye flour.
+I usually either have whole wheat or rye flour in my recipes to add some flavor complexity but also to boost fermentation and enzymatic activity.
+However, given that this recipe tends to proof at a breakneck pace I decided to omit all whole wheat (save for the whole wheat in my levain) and rye flour.

-Gather the following and mix together.
-This levain is a stiff variety at only 65% hydration.
-If you’re using to a liquid levain it may feel strange to you to almost knead the mixture.
-Alternatively you could up the hydration percentage to reach your normal liquid levain feel.
+Gather the following and mix.
+This levain is a stiff variety at 65% hydration.
+If you’re using to a liquid levain, it may feel strange to you to almost knead the mixture.
+Alternatively, you could up the hydration percentage to reach your usual liquid levain feel.